-- When contacting Swift Group, please quote your name, postcode and build number of your motorhome. - In most instances, the Customer Care Team will involve your dealer in resolving the issue you are experiencing. - If you are contacting the company by email, letter or fax, the Customer Care Team will respond to you within five working days from the date of receiving the correspondence. - 4.
-If you are calling the Customer Care Team, please avoid where possible, Mondays and lunch times. - 5.
-Please be aware that Swift Group Limited cannot send parts direct from the factory.
+- When contacting Swift Group, please quote your name, postcode and build number of your motorhome. - 2.
+In most instances, the Customer Service Team will involve your dealer in resolving the issue you are experiencing. - Check our website www.swiftgroup.co.uk and enter the help and advice section which provides answers to frequently asked questions and how to contact us. - If you are contacting the company by email, letter or fax, the Customer Service Team will respond to you within five working days from the date of receiving the correspondence.

+- If you are calling the Customer Service Team, please avoid where possible, Mondays and lunch times. - Please be aware that Swift Group Limited cannot send parts direct from the factory.
 In all cases, without exception, your dealer must place the order for you.